 Preparation for Unit 1 may be undertaken by self-study through reading and thoroughly digesting the Manual, although it is strongly advised that at least part is undertaken by supervised instruction.
 It is expected that Branches will help candidates prepare either by running a short course or by arranging guidance from an experienced RSCDS teacher.

 Except in unusual circumstances, Unit 1 must be taken before Units 2 or 3; together these three examinations form Part 1 of the Teaching Certificate.

 Appendix A of the Syllabus (page 13) provides useful advice for candidates taking the Unit 1 exam.
 Further helpful information and guidance is also offered here.

-There is a fixed schedule of dates for the examination annually on the first Saturday in February and the third Saturday in October.
+There is a fixed schedule of dates for the examination annually in February and October.

 Organisation of the examination

 Branches may apply (use form X1-05) to hold the examination locally on one of the above dates; there is no minimum number of candidates.
 Two invigilators are required to supervise the examination.

 Candidates who do not have a Branch nearby may sit the examination as a sole candidate, in which case at least one of the two invigilators must be a person of official standing in the local community (see: Guidelines for Organisers and Invigilators X1-13; paragraph one of this sets out the restrictions on who can act as an invigilator).

 Detailed guidance on setting up and conducting the Unit 1 exam are given in the procedures document along with how to submit the completed Answer Script(s) (see: Submission of Answer Scripts X1-14) which must been completed after the examination has taken place.
 For candidates whose first language is not English, arrangements may be made to have the question-paper and answer-script translated (see: Guidelines for Translation X1-09): a request for translation must be submitted at least nine weeks before the date of the examination.